 Each style has a distinct pattern and a very real impact on how a team performs, connects, and grows.
 Recognizing these styles in yourself and others is the first step to building better team dynamics.

-Communication style | Key traits | Example phrase | Impact on teams | People on the Receiving end Feel |
+| Communication Style | Key Traits | Example Phrase | Impact on Teams | People on the Receiving End Feel |

-Passive | Avoids confrontation, defers decisions, unclear expectations | “I’m okay with whatever the team decides.” | Ambiguity, missed opportunities, and disengagement | Confused about expectations Uncertain about direction |
+| Passive | Avoids confrontation, defers decisions, unclear expectations | “I’m okay with whatever the team decides” | Ambiguity, missed opportunities, and disengagement | – Confused about expectations – Uncertain about direction |

-Agressive | Dominates, interrupts, and focuses on winning | “You clearly don’t get how this works.” | Fear, low morale, stifled innovation | Intimidated or fearful Uncomfortable speaking up |
+| Aggressive | Dominates, interrupts, and focuses on winning | “You clearly don’t get how this works” | Fear, low morale, stifled innovation | – Intimidated or fearful – Uncomfortable speaking up |

-Passive-agressive | Indirect, uses sarcasm, and withholds feedback | “Sure, I’ll do it like everything else around here.” | Resentment, confusion, eroded trust | Confused by mixed signals Unsure where they stand |
+| Passive-aggressive | Indirect, uses sarcasm, and withholds feedback | “Sure, I’ll do it like everything else around here” | Resentment, confusion, eroded trust | – Confused by mixed signals – Unsure where they stand |

-Assertive | Clear, direct, respectful, solution-oriented | “I understand your concern.
-Let’s find a way forward.” | Trust, clarity, alignment, and high morale | Heard and respected Clear about expectations |
+| Assertive | Clear, direct, respectful, solution-oriented | “I understand your concern.
+Let’s find a way forward” | Trust, clarity, alignment, and high morale | – Heard and respected – Clear about expectations |

 1. Passive communication

 Passive communicators often prioritize harmony over clarity.
 They avoid conflict, hesitate to give feedback, and rarely assert their own needs or ideas.
-In simple words, they value others’ opinions over theirs.
-It is most likely for them to defer decisions or apologize for sharing input, fearing it might create friction.

 For instance, you can hear passive communicators say phrases like-